 Heather works with a very broad spectrum of patients from carrying out routine eye exams to providing highly specialised contact lens fittings.
 Through our work with the Lothian Hospital Eye Service, Heather has worked in partnership with them for over 20 years, in particular fitting a wide range of specialist complex medical lenses for hospital patients.
 This work has allowed Heather to develop her specialism in medical and complex contact lens fitting, especially for keratoconus and post corneal grafting.
 She is also one of just a handful of optometrists in Scotland experienced in the moulding and fitting of prosthetic shells.
 She is regularly visited by those who have failed to find solutions to their complex conditions and her expertise in specialist contact lenses has a life-changing effect some patients.

-When Heather is not at work supporting her patients, she is a full-time mum to her children, aged nine and three.
+When Heather is not at work supporting her patients, she is a full-time mum to her children, aged 11 and five.

 Claire joined Cameron Optometry in 2014 making her the newest member of the senior optometry team.
 Claire is the practice’s third independent prescriber, alongside Ian and Gillian, which is of great benefit to our patients.